VR-Scott/Push_Swap/Readme.txt

 Push_Swap

-For a full description of the Project please read push_swap.en.pdf.
+For a full description of the Project please read resources/push_swap.en.pdf.

 This project consists of two programs, create by running "Make all".